TeamRizu/outfox-wikijs/dev/mods/Mods-3-Column-Movement-Mods.md

 ## TipsyOffset
 Desc: TipsyOffset shifts the point in time of where Tipsy is in its' sinusoidal pattern.

-Values of -100 to 100% have a noticable effect.
+Values of -100 to 100% have a noticeable effect.

 Available Variants: TipsyOffset, TanTipsyOffset